petrgavrilov/buildingminds-angular-challenge/README.md

 - Displays: `id`, `name`, `tags`, `buildingType`
 - Filters: Global `tags`, Page-specific `buildingType`
-- Components: `BuildingsComponent`, `BuildingsSkeletonComponent`

 ### `/sites`

 - Displays: `id`, `name`, `tags`, `siteType`
 - Filters: Global `tags`, Page-specific `siteType`
-- Components: `SitesComponent`, `SitesSkeletonComponent`

 ## State Persistence

-- Filter state (`tags`, `buildingType`, `siteType`) is saved in `localStorage` per page.
+- Filter state is saved in `localStorage` under three separate keys: one for tags, one for building filters, and one for site filters.
-- Automatically restored on app initialization via each feature's service.
+- Tag filters are managed globally via `TagsService`, while building and site filters are stored per entity type.
+- All filters are persisted on change and restored automatically on page load.

 ## Handling 10,000+ Entries

-- **Mock Data**: Generator script creates 10,000 entries for each entity.
+- **Mock Data**: A generator script creates 10,000 mock entries for both buildings and sites.
-- **Lazy Rendering**: Table displays 50 items initially, loading 50 more each time user scrolls to the bottom.
+- **Lazy Rendering**: Initially renders 50 items, with 50 more added each time the user scrolls to the bottom.
-- **Implementation**: Simple scroll-trigger using `IntersectionObserver`.
+- **Implementation**: Uses a simple scroll-trigger based on `IntersectionObserver` to handle incremental rendering.

-In a real-world app, pagination and server-side filtering would be used instead of full client-side storage.
+In production, this would typically be replaced by paginated API requests and server-side filtering.

 ## Extending With Date Filters